 Yes, that’s right…I’m talking about Tim “You can’t stop him, you can only hope to contain him” Stapleton, scorer of two goals in the last five games.

 The Thrashers didn’t come by these two points easily, though.
 After going up 2-0 in the first period on goals by Rob Schremp and

 Last night the Atlanta Thrashers were spared the indignity of dropping yet another rung on the NHL standings ladder.
 Had the New Jersey Devils continued their winning ways against the Ottawa Senator they would have jumped over the Thrashers and moved them down to 12th place in the Eastern Conference.
 It would have also left them with the 6th fewest points in the NHL standing…just one position out of being a lottery pick team in this summers draft.

 Instead, the last place Senators edged the Devils 2-1 and the Thrashers remain in 11th place in the east and just two clicks north of Lotterypickville’s city limits.
 It’s a distance that has continued to shrink over the last few weeks as we’ve traveled down the road that is the second half of this NHL season.

 Going into tonight’s game in Carolina, Atlanta remains seven points out of a possible playoff spot.
-And while some still cling to the ever-fading hopes that a playoff run is possible, the sad fact here is that there is
+And while some still cling to the ever-fading hopes that a playoff run is possible, the sad fact here is that there is a much

 One of the nice things about Saturday night’s thrilling overtime win is that it gets to linger in our thoughts for several days.
 Following the 4-3 overtime win over the Florida Panthers Saturday night the Thrashers don’t play again until they travel to Carolina Wednesday night to take on the Hurricanes.